If you sell, you have to pitch.

 - Contact details or how to purchase

 Bor-ing.
 It works, but it’s not particularly memorable, and standing out in a crowd is paramount in the 21st century.
+For example, if you want someone to buy a website you’re selling, you need to communicate it in a different light.
 The competition is fierce.
 You need to make a lasting impression.

 So what’s an outside-the-box-type entrepreneur to do?

 A blanket, cookie-cutter pitch is stale and outdated.
 People want pizazz, zing, and that wow factor.
-If you’re going the PowerPoint route, you’ve probably already failed more than you’ve won.
 The next time you find yourself making a traditional sales presentation, try this instead:

 - Personalize.
 Match the pitch to the prospect just as you would with email or a phone call.